-The African Wineries: North African Historical Connection to Wine
+The African Wineries: North Africa’s Historical Connection to Wine

-North America, Europe, and Australia are known as being the leading regions of wine production and wine history.
-However, there is another world of wine that is less talked about but contains just as much of rich history.
+North America, Europe, and Australia/New Zealand are known as being the leading regions of wine production and wine history.
+However, there is another world of wine that is less famous, but contains just as much rich history.
 Wine does not appear at the top of the list of African alcohol production and consumption.
 However, some parts of the continent, like North Africa, have shown tremendous growth in their wine industries.

 The connection of North African people to wine is ancient.
 Ancient Egypt marks the origin of the region’s wine culture, which then spread into the Mediterranean coastal regions, especially towards modern-day Tunisia.
 This wine culture was preserved through different ruling eras.
 For instance, the colonization of Africa by the Europeans did not deter industrial growth.
 European powers played a critical role in boosting the region’s wine production and preserving its wine culture.

-However, the rise of Islam in the Northern part of Africa almost threatened the region’s wine industry.
-However, due to French influence, countries like Morocco, Algeria, and Tunisia managed to maintain their wine cultures, preserving traditional grape varieties, such as Cinsaut, Carignan, Grenache, and Alicante.
+However, the rise of Islam in Northern Africa almost threatened the region’s wine industry.
+However due to French influence, countries like Morocco, Algeria, and Tunisia managed to maintain their wine cultures.

 Wine in Morocco